RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 You should be proficient in the basic technology skills listed at [this GVSU policy page](https://www.gvsu.edu/online/technology-requirements-for-onlinehybrid-courses-8.htm).
 If you need help at any time with those skills, please ask me or a classmate.

-**Tech support:** Technology issues will happen with almost 100% certainty, usually at the worst possible moment. **When this happens, do NOT contact me first!** Instead, *contact the appropriate person or office listed below:
+**Tech support:** Technology issues will happen with almost 100% certainty, usually at the worst possible moment. **When this happens, do NOT contact me first!** Instead, contact the appropriate person or office listed below:

-:::warning
+:::success
 * For help with **Blackboard:** Email the Blackboard Help Desk at bbadmin@gvsu.edu or call (616)331-8526.
 For hours of operation and more information see http://www.gvsu.edu/elearn/help.
 * For help with **the GVSU network, email, or printing**: Email the GVSU IT Help Desk at helpdesk@gvsu.edu; or call (616)331-2101 or toll free (855)435-7488.
 For hours of operation and more information see https://www.gvsu.edu/it.
 * For help with **your computer:** Try the GVSU IT Help Desk (above) or contact your device's manufacturer or a computer store.
 * For help with **Perusall:** Contact **Perusall Help** at https://support.perusall.com.
+* For help with **Miro:** Search the knowledge base at the Miro Help Center (https://help.miro.com/hc/en-us) or in the Miro Community Forum (https://community.miro.com/), or ask a friend.
 * For help with **any other technology:** Ask a question of a classmate (or me), seek out the help documentation in the tool you are using, or do a targeted Google search.
 :::